extenda/actions/slack-message/README.md

 #### Usage With Secret Manager

-This example will load a `github-token` named secret from the GCP secret manager accessible using the provided `service-account-key`.
+This example will load a `github-token` named secret from the GCP Secret Manager accessible using the provided `service-account-key`.
 The default secret name can be modified with the `github-token-secret-name` input variable.